 Late filing penalties

-If you do not apply for an extension and your accounts have been filed late, an automatic penalty will be imposed.
+If you do not apply for an extension before your filing deadline, and your accounts have been filed late, an automatic penalty will be imposed.
 The registrar has very limited discretion to not collect a penalty.

 Paying your penalty